mrllama123/dyno-viewer/README.md

 Which is basically a spreadsheet with menus to change the table etc just like the aws console version and it being able to be used with just a keyboard

+**Note:**

+This is still in early alpha so some things to be expect things to be broken, I will fix them as i have time.
+Prs are welcome

 ## Installing

 ### prerequisites